About Kansas House Bill No. 2528

 Connect and Stay Informed

-Together, we can build a fairer, more transparent future for Kansas nurses, one that treats every nurse with the respect and integrity they deserve.
+With the passing of this bill, we can work to build a fairer, more transparent future for Kansas nurses, one that treats every nurse with the respect and integrity they deserve.

 For press inquiries and official statements, journalists may contact NAFFTKS through the Media Request Form on this page or on our Press & Media page.
 Individual members’ identities remain confidential to protect against retaliation.